TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

    ),

 The part in bold is related to the Add-wizard.
 Note how it points to the "wizard\_add.php" script.
-The “params” array instructs the Add- wizard how to handle the creation of the new record, i.e. which table, where to store it, etc..
+The "params" array instructs the Add- wizard how to handle the creation of the new record, i.e. which table, where to store it, etc..
 In particular the "setValue" parameter tells the wizard script that the uid of the newly created record should be